-This page gives a summary of the planning news in Timsbury.
+This page gives a summary of any changing planning news in Timsbury.

 All applications for land use building and conversions are referred by B&NES Council to the Parish Council for its comment at its next meeting, but B&NES makes the final decisions.
 Also, applications for tree management within Timsbury’s designated Conservation area in the centre of the old village are also consulted on.

 Details of the Parish Council Agenda and Minutes of its decisions can be seen here.
 Residents and applicants can ask to make comments at the Parish Council meeting.
 Contact the Clerk before or at the begining of the meeting.